 “Okay, I just want it to be known that I have never been so happy to get cargo off my ship as all of that maple syrup.
 Twenty-five thousand litres of syrup.
 Ugh…” There was a chorus of chuckles around the table, then a conspiratorial look from Gaeda, who reached down beside his chair, lifting a single bottle up and setting it on the table, label towards her.

 “I didn’t steal it, I bought it off of Mr Rol,” he said, stopping a complaint in its tracks.
 “Said I needed a memento.
 Orelia, would you?”
 The bottle was passed and Gaeda just locked eyes with Sidda as the only other Orion woman in the room stood, collected the bottle and added it to the trophy wall.

 “Fuck you,” Sidda said jovially.
 “All of you actually.
 Who knew about this?”
 Most hands around the table went up.
 “Ugh.
 My ship.
 Mine.”

 “Our trophy wall,” Orelia quipped.

 “You know what, for that Orelia, I’ve got news for you.
 I’ve settled on a new XO for the Rose.
 Congratulations.”
-Sidda waited for the round of congrats, the mock acceptance speech, then settled the assembled members of her crews.
-Vondem Rose and Martian Thorn were essentially one crew, people swapping between cramped Thorn and comfortable Rose, but the command staffs were starting to settle, occasionally swapping, but something permanent at the top had to be arranged at the top.
-“Oh and Gaeda, I’m taking Trid for this run.
+Sidda waited for the round of congrats, the mock acceptance speech, and then settled the assembled members of her crews.
+Vondem Rose and Martian Thorn were essentially one crew, people swapping between cramped Thorn and comfortable Rose, but the command staff were starting to settle, occasionally swapping, but something permanent at the top had to be arranged for consistency.
+“Oh, and Gaeda, I’m taking Trid for this run.
 That okay?”

 “Sure thing boss.
 She’s been crawling up the walls anyway.
 I’ll take that new kid, Gor was it?”
 He nodded happily when she nodded in the affirmative.
 “Give him some experience, show him the ropes.”